GeoscienceAustralia/hiperseis/iloc_rstt/README.md

     sccnv -i event.xml -o ims10:isf.txt
     ```
 2. Record the location (lat/lon) of the event and export primary stations
-waveforms from all stations within a certain radius of the event.
-This radius
+waveforms (all channels) from all stations within a certain radius of the
-will be, say, 20% more than the farthest (from event location) primary station
+event.
+This radius will be, say, 20% more than the farthest (from event
-already associated.
+location) primary station already associated.

 3. If any temporary station falls within this radius, we need to add one or max
 two temporary stations waveform (from each temporary stations network).